All Models are Wrong, but Many are Useful: Learning a Variable's Importance by Studying an Entire Class of Prediction Models Simultaneously: Introduction

 The remainder of this paper is organized as follows.
-In Section \ref{sec:notation} we introduce notation and terminology.
-In Sections \ref{subsec:model-reliance} and \ref{subsec:Model-class-reliance} we present MR and MCR respectively, and derive theoretical properties of each.
-In Section \ref{sec:Connection-confidence-CIs}, we discuss general applicability of our approach for determining finite-sample confidence intervals for other problems.
-In Section \ref{sec:Related-Work} we review additional related literature in more detail.
-In particular, we discuss the common practice of retraining a model after removing one of the covariates.
-In Section \ref{sec:Calculating-MCR}, we present a general procedure for computing MCR, with specific implementations for (regularized) linear models, and linear models in a reproducing kernel Hilbert space.
+In Section \ref{sec:notation} we introduce notation, and give a high level summary of our approach, illustrated with visualizations.
+In Sections \ref{subsec:model-reliance} and \ref{subsec:Model-class-reliance} we formally present MR and MCR respectively, and derive theoretical properties of each.
+We also review related variable importance practices in the literature, such as retraining a model after removing one of the covariates.
+In Section \ref{sec:Connection-confidence-CIs}, we discuss general applicability of our approach for determining finite-sample CIs for other problems.
+In Section \ref{sec:Calculating-MCR}, we present a general procedure for computing MCR.
+In Section \ref{subsec:linear-additive-interpretation-computation}, we give specific implementations of this procedure for (regularized) linear models, and linear models in a reproducing kernel Hilbert space.
+We also show that, for additive models, MR can be expressed in terms of the model's coefficients.
+In Section \ref{sec:Connections-between-MR-causality} we outline connections between MR, causal inference, and conditional variable importance.
 In Section \ref{sec:Simulations-all}, we illustrate MR and MCR with a simulated toy example, to aid intuition.
-We also present simulation studies for the task of estimating MR for the unknown, underlying conditional expectation function, under misspecification.
-We analyze a well-known public dataset on recidivism in Section \ref{sec:Data-Analysis}.
+We also present simulation studies for the task of estimating MR for an unknown, underlying conditional expectation function, under misspecification.
+We analyze a well-known public data set on recidivism in Section \ref{sec:Data-Analysis}, described above.
 All proofs are presented in the appendices.